Destinations Italy Umbria & Le Marche

 Two truffles.
 Two seasons.

-Umbria and Le Marche are two of the principal truffle regions in Italy — both produce both kinds, and unlike Piedmont (white only) or Tuscany (mostly white), here you can hunt and eat truffle year-round.
+Between them, Umbria and Le Marche are two of Italy's principal truffle regions; both produce both kinds, and unlike Piedmont (white only) or Tuscany (mostly white), here you hunt and eat truffle year-round.
 Know which one's in season the week you visit, and where to find it.

 Black · Tartufo Nero